Thousands told to flee 3 towns ahead of fast California fire - KESQ

 WEED, Calif.
 (AP) — A fast-moving fire in Northern California threatened hundreds of homes Friday and authorities ordered at least 5,000 residents across three communities to leave immediately.

-Residents of the towns of Weed, Lake Shastina and Edgewood in Siskiyou County were told to evacuate after the blaze spread in hot and windy conditions to 500 acres in about an hour, the Siskiyou Sheriff’s Office said in a statement.
+Residents of the towns of Weed, Lake Shastina and Edgewood to evacuate after the blaze spread quickly in hot and windy conditions, the Siskiyou County Sheriff’s Office said in a statement.
+The Mill Fire had burned 1.4 square miles (3.6 square kilometers), according to the California Department of Forestry and Fire Protection

+Sue Tavalero, the mayor of Weed, said the fire started on the property of Roseburg Forest Products, a lumber mill north of town, and quickly burned through homes in the nearby neighborhood of Lincoln Heights and prompted evacuation orders for thousands of people.

+“It has taken out a neighborhood in town,” she said, but then clarified that she was not sure exactly how many homes had burned.
+“The Lincoln Heights neighborhood has burnt houses in it.
+I don’t know how many.
+I’m positive several homes have been lost.”

+Tavalero said she was out of town but headed back to Weed, so she did not have visuals of the fire.

+She said the evacuation orders for all of Weed and nearby areas of Lake Shastina and Edgewood covered a combined population of about 7,500 people.

-Photos posted on social media showed massive flames in the town of Weed, about 70 miles north of the city of Redding.
+Evacuees described heavy smoke and chunks of ash raining down from massive flames near Weed, about 70 miles north of the city of Redding.

 Christopher Rock, an employee at the Mayten Store in Montague, a town 30 miles (48 kilometers) north of Weed, said evacuees from the fire had swarmed the pumps.